 The online index provides addresses and basic information on the potential contaminating activity at each site location.
 It does not provide detail about the specifics of each notification.

-If you are interested in finding out more about a specific address, you can request this by phoning the hotline on 8204 2004 or 1800 623 445 (non-metropolitan callers), or by email.
+If you are interested in finding out more about a specific address, you can request this by phoning 8204 9128 or email.

 Does the Public Register also contain historical data (such as sites that have been successfully remediated and are no longer being actively managed for contamination issues)?